gjanders/SplunkAdmins/README.md

 Feel free to open an issue on github or use the contact author on the SplunkBase link and I will try to get back to you when possible, thanks!

 ## Release Notes
+### 2.6.6
+Updated to Splunk python SDK 1.1.16

+Merged from jordanfelle to fix special character

+Updated alerts:
+`SearchHeadLevel - dispatch metadata files may need removal`

+`SearchHeadLevel - Dashboards with all time searches set`

 ### 2.6.5
 New reports:
 `IndexerLevel - RemoteSearches Indexes Stats Wilcard` - example wildcard match for remote_searches.log